 The Archaeological Survey of India and the National Museum jointly set up the Harappan gallery.
 It has a rich collection of a large number of artifacts from the sites of Harappan Civilisation.
 The collection includes pottery, seals, tablets, weights and measures, jewellery, terracotta figurines, toys, etc. It also has copper tools from Harappan sites like axes, chisels, knives, etc. About 3,800 objects have been displayed in the modernised Harappan Gallery from the National Museum collection.
 This Gallery also has 1,025 excavated artifacts belonging to the Indian Harappan site of the Archaeological Survey of India collection.

-second floors and around the museum building.
+A prestigious collection of approximately 800 sculptures have been displayed in theArchaeological Galleries on the ground floor, the rotundas on the ground, first and second floors and around the museum building.
 The sculptures displayed are mostly in stone, bronze and terracotta, dating from the 3rd century B.C., through the 19th century A.D. representing all major regions, periods and schools of art.
 National Museum, New Delhi, today, has in its ownership over 2,00,000 works of fine art, both of Indian and Foreign origin covering more than 5,000 years of our cultural heritage.
 Its rich wealth of various creative traditions and disciplines, which represents a unity in diversity, a matchless blend of the past with the present and strong point of view for the future, brings history to life.
 Apart from the collections of Pre-historic Archaeology, Archaeology, Jewellery, Paintings, Decorative arts, Manuscripts, Central Asian Antiquities, Arms and Armour, etc the Museum today has a separate branches of publication, Hindi, Public Relations, Education, Library, Exhibition cell, Display, Modelling, Photography, Security and Administration.

-National Museum of Delhi.
+The Archaeological Survey of India and the National Museum mutually set up the National Museum of Delhi.
 It has a rich collection of a large number of artifacts from the sites of Harappan Civilisation.
 The collection includes pottery, seals, tablets, weights and measures, jewellery, terracotta figurines, toys, etc. It also has copper tools from Harappan sites like axes, chisels, knives, etc. About 3,800 objects have been displayed in the modernised Harappan Gallery from the National Museum collection.
 This Gallery also has 1,025 excavated artifacts belonging to the Indian Harappan site of the Archaeological Survey of India collection.
 The gallery brings to light for the first time 232 special decorative artifacts, which are dated from 18th-20th century.
 All these useful and decorative objects are made with different material, like ivory, jade, glass, wood, marble, metal and ceramic.
 In the gallery, 26 large sized well-lit glass transparencies are on show displaying the amazing story of the development of various Indian scripts from Brahmi and coins.
 The National Museum has a wide Reference Library, which is equipped with variety of books, Periodicals, Journals etc.